Private Stays

 Air Conditioning – Villa

 The villa’s air conditioning is controlled by thermostats located in the living room and both bedrooms.
 On the top side of the unit, you’ll find an on/off button.
 Use the display to set your preferred temperature.
 The main controller is the thermostat in the downstairs bedroom.
-From here, you can choose between heating and cooling for the entire house.
+From here, you can choose between heating (spring and autumn) and cooling (summer) for the entire house.

 Wind